tatianegercina/FinTech/01-Lesson-Plans/10-Time-Series/1/Activities/05-Stu_Hodrick_Prescott/README.md

 ## Instructions

+## Fetching FRED data

 * Use pandas's web datareader to pull in data from FRED as a pandas data frame.
 You do not need an API key.

 * See the documentation for an example of retrieving data from FRED: [https://pandas-datareader.readthedocs.io/en/latest/remote_data.html](https://pandas-datareader.readthedocs.io/en/latest/remote_data.html).

+### Hodrick-Prescott Filter

-* Retrieve GDP data from FRED (keyword `GDP`) from 2004 to 2010, and separate the data into trend and non-trend components with the H-P filter.
-Plot the results.
+* Use the DataReader to fetch the GDP data from FRED using the start and end dates.

+* Plot the raw GDP data as a line plot.

+* Use the `hpfilter` function to decompose the GDP column into the trend and noise components.

+* Plot the GDP trend data as a line plot.

+* Plot the GDP noise as a line plot.

 * Repeat the processes for inflation (keyword `CPIAUCNS`) and job count (keyword `PAYEMS`).

-* For at least one of these data sets, plot the moving and exponentially-weighted moving averages.
+* For at least one of these data sets, plot the exponentially-weighted moving averages.
 How do the results compare to results of the H-P filter?